College and Career Readiness

 Adult High School

-Enables Students to earn an Adult High School diploma through a curriculum of instruction that aligns with adult education and literacy activities and other core programs and one-stop partners.
+Students can earn an Adult High School diploma through a curriculum aligned with adult education and literacy activities.
+The curriculum also aligns with other core programs and one-stop partners.

 High School Equivalency

-Offers classroom instruction to prepare and qualify learners to successfully pass either their GED® or HiSET®, the designated high school equivalency assessments in North Carolina.
+The program offers classroom instruction to prepare learners to pass either the GED® or HiSET®.
+These are the designated high school equivalency assessments in North Carolina.

 Adult Basic Education

-Enables adults to acquire the basic educational skills that focus on reading, writing, speaking, computing, critical thinking, and problem solving to improve their ability to benefit from job training and have greater opportunities, including employment.
+This program enables adults to acquire basic educational skills in reading, writing, speaking, computing, critical thinking, and problem solving.
+These skills improve their ability to benefit from job training and create greater employment opportunities.

 English as a Second Language (ESL)

-Helps adults develop the basic language skills of reading, writing, speaking and listening; integrating the English language with topics that prepare students for everyday life, employment and citizenship.
+This program helps adults develop basic language skills in reading, writing, speaking, and listening.
+English instruction is integrated with topics that prepare students for everyday life, employment, and citizenship.

 Adult Basic Education Transitional Opportunities